operator-playground-io/kubeapps-bitnami-helm-chart-tile/tutorials/verify-kubeapps-chart-installation.md

 kubeapps-postgresql-read-0                                   1/1     Running   0          55s
 ```

-Note:Please wait till all Pod STATUS will be "Running" and then proceed further.
+Note: Please wait for the Pod STATUS to be "Running", and then proceed further.

-### Check all the Kubernetes resources status
+### Check the Status of Kubernetes Resources

-You can run the following command to know status of all the deployed resources inside the namespace kubeapps
+You can run the following command to know status of all the deployed resources inside the namespace `kubeapps`.

 ```execute